G-Research/siembol/docs/introduction/introduction.md

 _Components for alert escalation._ CSIRT security teams can easily create a rule-based alert from a single data source, or they can create advanced correlation rules that combine various data sources.
 We are planning to release a tool for translating Sigma rule specification into the alerting rule engine soon after open-sourcing.

 _Ability to integrate with other systems._ While the core functionality of Metron was great, we always yearned for more integration with the growing ecosystem of SIEM-related projects.
-Currently, Siembol integrates with other systems such as [Jira](https://www.atlassian.com/software/jira), [Hive](https://hive.apache.org/), [Cortex](https://www.cortex-ia.com/our-software/), [ELK](https://www.elastic.co/what-is/elk-stack), and [LDAP](https://ldap.com/).
+Currently, Siembol integrates with other systems such as [Jira](https://www.atlassian.com/software/jira), [TheHive](https://thehive-project.org/), [Cortex](https://github.com/TheHive-Project/Cortex), [ELK](https://www.elastic.co/what-is/elk-stack), and [LDAP](https://ldap.com/).
 Beyond that, Siembolâ€™s plugin interface allows a custom integration with other systems used in incident response.

 _Advanced parsing framework for building fault-tolerant parsers._ Metron gave us a great way to introduce a powerful parsing framework into our Security Data Platform but it was brittle and sensitive to even minor syntactic mistakes.
-Siembol provides a robust framework for normalizing and extracting text from logs.
-Configuration errors for a rule will only affect that specific rule; errors will no longer bring down the entire apparatus.
+Siembol provides a robust framework for normalizing and extracting fields from logs, supporting chaining of parsers, field extractors and transformation functions.

 _Advanced enrichment component._ Siembol allows for defining rules for selecting enrichment logic, joining enrichment tables, and defining how to enrich the processed log with information from user-defined tables.